 The National Republican Senatorial Committee produced the ad.
 No disclaimer identified it as AI-generated.
 Viewers who did not already know Talarico's face and mannerisms had no obvious reason to question it.

 This is the pattern.
 The goal of a political deepfake is not to fool a fact-checker.
 It is to reach voters who encounter it once, briefly, while scrolling.
+Most people will not check twice.

 Since 2022, 170 laws have been enacted across the U.S. targeting deepfake technology, according to tracking by Public Citizen.
 Most address non-consensual intimate imagery or financial fraud.
 Very few cover political advertising specifically.